pulp/pulp-docs/docs/sections/user/index.md

     ---

-    Complete the starter tutorial to learn in practice the basics of managing content in Pulp.
+    Complete the [start tutorial](site:pulpcore/docs/user/tutorials/) to learn in practice the basics of managing content in Pulp.

 -   **Understand the docs**

     ---

     Pulp has a rich ecosystem of plugins.
-    Understanding the docs can help you find information more efficiently.
+    [Understanding the docs](site:help/more/docs-usage) can help you find information more efficiently.

 </div>
 </div>